 Adding molybdenum to alloy steel and iron can effectively and economically improve hardenability and hydrogen corrosion resistance and sulfide resistance, reduce tempering brittleness, as well as improve the high-temperature strength and weldability, especially the weldability of low alloy high strength steel (HSLA).

-All kinds of engineering equipment and products made of molybdenum-containing alloy steel are widely used in modern industry, including automobile industry, shipbuilding, aerospace; Drilling, mining and process industries; Energy generation includes boilers, steam turbines, and generators; Containers, storage tanks, and heat exchangers; Chemical and petrochemical industries; Offshore oil and gas exploitation, petroleum pipe (OCTG), etc.
+All kinds of engineering equipment and products made of molybdenum-containing alloy steel are widely used in modern industry, including the automobile industry, shipbuilding, aerospace; Drilling, mining and process industries; Energy generation includes boilers, steam turbines, and generators; Containers, storage tanks, and heat exchangers; Chemical and petrochemical industries; Offshore oil and gas exploitation, petroleum pipe (OCTG), etc.

 In most cases, these industries require molybdenum to meet the high-end application characteristics required, which can be achieved by adding a small amount of molybdenum.
-In fact, with the exception of high speed and martensitic aging steel, molybdenum content is generally between 0.2% and 0.5%, rarely exceeding 1%.
+In fact, with the exception of high-speed and martensitic aging steel, molybdenum content is generally between 0.2% and 0.5%, rarely exceeding 1%.

-One of the important roles of molybdenum in corrosion resistant nickel-based alloys is to give the resistance of the alloy to non-oxidizing media such as hydrohalogenic acid (hydrochloric acid, hydrobromic acid, and hydrofluoric acid) and sulfuric acid.
+One of the important roles of molybdenum in corrosion-resistant nickel-based alloys is to give the resistance of the alloy to non-oxidizing media such as hydrohalogenic acid (hydrochloric acid, hydrobromic acid, and hydrofluoric acid) and sulfuric acid.
 Therefore, the alloys with the strongest corrosion resistance to such environments are B3 alloys with 28.5% molybdenum.
 Meanwhile, molybdenum and chromium provide corrosion resistance to local corrosion such as pitting corrosion and crevice corrosion, and alloys such as C22 and C2000 are particularly resistant to such corrosion.

 Molybdenum metals and molybdenum base alloys

-Molybdenum generally produced by powder metallurgy technology, which is to put the molybdenum powder for hydraulic pressing and sintering at 2100 ° C. When the air is heated to about 600 ° C above, the molybdenum can form the volatile oxide, so the high-temperature application of molybdenum is limited to the non-oxidizing environment or vacuum environment.
+Molybdenum is generally produced by powder metallurgy technology, which is to put the molybdenum powder for hydraulic pressing and sintering at 2100 ° C. When the air is heated to about 600 ° C above, the molybdenum can form the volatile oxide, so the high-temperature application of molybdenum is limited to the non-oxidizing environment or vacuum environment.

-Molybdenum alloy has excellent strength and mechanical stability at high temperature (1900 ° C).
+Molybdenum alloy has excellent strength and mechanical stability at high temperatures (1900 ° C).
 Due to its high ductility and toughness, molybdenum alloys have a higher tolerance for defects and brittle fractures than ceramics.

-The unique properties of molybdenum alloy have been used in many applications, such as high-temperature heating components, radiation shield, extrusion die, forging die, etc.; Rotating X-ray anode for clinical diagnosis; Electrodes and components of glass electric furnace, resistant to melting glass, etc.
+The unique properties of molybdenum alloy have been used in many applications, such as high-temperature heating components, radiation shields, extrusion die, forging die, etc.; Rotating X-ray anode for clinical diagnosis; Electrodes and components of glass electric furnace, resistant to melting glass, etc.